An interview with Ginger Oppenheimer follows the exhibit images

 The legendary Dutch painter, Piet Mondrian said “Abstract is not the creation of another reality but the true vision of reality”.

-I think Ginger’s eye has obviously embraced this…foraging from the street (or wherever) she finds details that speak to art.
+I think Ginger’s eye, has obviously embraced this…foraging from the street (or wherever) she finds details that speak of art.

 Enough said — Mark Wegner

 VSONOMA: Welcome Ginger, could you tell us about your exhibit at VSonoma?

 The whole of this exhibit is to highlight the beauty in the mundane and overlooked.
 Almost every image here is a part of something you might walk by (or walk on, for that matter) without a blink every single day: a dumpster, a crosswalk, the sidewalk, a boxcar, the bottom of a fountain, an old poster.

 I like the idea of intrigue in photography, and many of my photos can be secretive in their own way.
 While you may think you're looking at a landscape, it doesn't seem quuuuuuite right, so that on second take, you realize it's actually fabric or metal – and an illusion has been created.